PDOK/gokoala/README.md

 #### SQL query logging

-Set `LOG_SQL=true` to enable query logging stdout for debug purposes.
+Set `LOG_SQL=true` environment variable to enable logging of all SQL queries to stdout for debug purposes.
 Only applies to OGC API Features.
+Set e.g. `SQL_QUERY_TIME=10s` to change the definition of a slow query.
+Slow queries are always logged.

 ## Develop